 Note: Only pads whose center is the same as the center of the hole are included in the padstack report.

-The Product history tab lists the fabrication and order history for the selected product.
+The Product history tab lists the quotation, order, and fabrication history for the selected product.
 If the product is currently in production, a progress section at the top shows the current production status for that order.

 If the product was published by a Macaos Enterprise user, then the name and company of the publisher is shown at the right, between the fabrication history and the order history.
 If the publisher has uploaded his professional certification, then a blue icon is shown to the right of the publisher\s name.
 Double-click on the icon to download and open a zip file containing the certification documents.
 Note: Certification documents may be uploaded with the Tools|Upload certification document menu command.